To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 You don’t need a dog massage certification to give your dog a massage.
 You can give your pup a daily massage from the comfort of your home.
+Do dogs like massages?
+The answer is yes – if your dog loves a good belly rub or petting, chances are high that they will love a good massage.
 Find out why dog massages are beneficial and how you can give your dog the best massage of her life.

 What Is Canine Massage Therapy?